kh0rvus/june-bug/README.md

 The [[important]] pieces of information that are extracted and saved include:
 - `label`: extracted from `server.ans`, functions as the observation label, enabling us to train our model to produce accurate results
 - `blob`: a string storing the hexadecimal representation of the binary blob given by `server.binary`
 - `possible_ISAs`: the list of six possible ISAs that the binary blob could have been produced by.
-In including this feature, I hypothesize that the classifier may recognize at some point that it will never produce a successful classification of an observation when the label is not included in the `possible_ISAs` list
+In including this feature, I hypothesize that the classifier may recognize at some point that it will never produce a successful classification of an observation when the produced label is not included in the `possible_ISAs` list

+In this implementation, I used `collect_data()` to collect 300,000 observations from the server.

 #### Tokenization
-Bag-of-words
+After the 300,000 data points has been collected,

 #### Feature Extraction
 #### Classification